muratk5n/thirdwave/en/README.md

 ---

 Hah.
-Al Jazeera docu defends their involvement in the Arab Spring as defending "democracy".
+Al Jazeera docu defends their involvement in the Arab Spring as siding with "democracy".
 That's not exactly true, especially thinking AJ's money source, Qatar.
 Why would Qatar, an emirate care about democracy?
 They cared more about spreading their own influence in the region, and to supplant Saudi Arabia as a power center.